MA Classical Acting for the Professional Theatre

-Based on a contemporary investigation of Shakespeare’s plays, the course also explores works from the Jacobean, Spanish Golden Age, Restoration and French Classical Theatre periods.
-It culminates in a public production in London and showcases in New York and Los Angeles to ease actors’ re-entry into the industry.
+Based on a contemporary investigation of Shakespeare’s plays, the course also explores works from the Jacobean, Spanish Golden Age, Restoration and French Classical Theatre periods, culminating in a public production in London.

-Alumni include Edward Herrmann (Gilmore Girls), Dana Ivey (The Help) and Stacy Keach (Prison Break).
+Alumni include Dana Ivey (The Help) and Stacy Keach (Prison Break).

-In the final term, students perform a public production of a classical text in The LAMDA Linbury Studio.
-Agents and casting directors are invited to attend.
-In addition, as their thesis presentation, students devise and perform their response to a classical text for an internal audience.
+In the final term, students perform a public production of a classical text.
+In addition, there is an internal thesis presentation in which students devise and perform their response to a classical text.

 This course is for international students with a BA or BFA degree or equivalent.
 Students without a first degree must demonstrate a comparable level of knowledge and experience gained in a professional company or at a vocational drama school.